HakimiX/SLA/README.md

 __Uptime__ – applies to servers, cloud services (web hosting) or other parts of the system that are vital.
 Guaranteed at least 95% uptime for our cloud backup system.

 __CPU Usage__ - applies to amount of actively used CPU, as percentage of total available CPU.
-Amount of used CPU time.
-(CPU used, CPU wait etc.).
+Amount of used CPU time (CPU used, CPU wait etc.).
+Alert if CPU is above 70% for 5 min.

 __Support Response Time__ – applies to how long it takes Group J to respond when we raise a request for support.
 Respond to critical problems within 24 hours.